ExgnosisClasses/JavaWeek1/Labs/Lab 5-1 Packages 1/Lab 5-1 Packages 1.md

 <br/>
 <br/>

-## Part Three: Adding the main() method
+## Part 3: Adding the main() method

 Recall that the `main()` method is only used to boot up the application, but it has to be in _some_ class, and it seems a poor choice from a design perspective to just shove it into some arbitrary class in an arbitrary package.

 One option might be to have a special `boot` package that contains all the code needed to get the application up and running, which would be a good place to stick the `main()` method.
-In fact, if we have a lot of initializations, perhaps setting up and calibrating hardware and bringing various subsystems online, a `boot` package that does that makes sense.
+In fact, if we have a lot of initializations, perhaps setting up and calibrating hardware and bringing various subsystems online, a `boot` package that does just that makes sense.

 In our case, it would be a lot of unnecessary work to implement a `boot` package so we will put the main method somewhere else.